chr15m/motionless/example/README.md

 This directory contains a working example of using `motionless` to generate a static HTML files.
-It renders the contents of this `README.md` markdown file and merges it with `basic.html`, writing the resulting page to `build`.
+It renders the contents of this `README.md` markdown file and merges it with `basic.html`, writing the resulting page to `build/index.html`.

 ## Set up